Known for its flatness, love of the Roughriders and now…the best competition snowboarder in the world?

 After a long competitive season and with his place on the Canadian Olympic Team confirmed, Mark headed to the backcountry with brother Craig and friends.

 After two successful surgeries, Mark woke up and immediately asked about the Olympics.
-The story has been beautifully-captured in the documentary Unbroken: The Snowboard Life of Mark McMorris, that was broadcast on ABC, ESPN and CBC and celebrated a Worldwide Theatrcial Premiere at the TIFF Bell Lightbox.
+The story has been beautifully-captured in the documentary Unbroken: The Snowboard Life of Mark McMorris, that was broadcast on ABC, ESPN and CBC and celebrated a Worldwide Theatrical Premiere at the TIFF Bell Lightbox.

 In Pyeongchang, the young Canadian completed one of the most memorable comebacks in Olympic history – from near-death to Olympic bronze in less than 11 months – when he stepped onto the podium and into the hearts of so many fans around the world.

-It even inspired the Prime Minister of India who shared Mark's story of perserverance to inspire a group of young listeners.
+It even inspired the Prime Minister of India who shared Mark's story of perserverance to motivate a group of young university students.

-And shortly after his Olympic performance, Mark turned into Canada's unofficial good times ambassador to India.
+And shortly after his Olympic performance, Mark turned into Canada's unofficial good times ambassador to India when fellow Olympian Hayley Wickenheiser presented PM Modi with a signed Games-worn starting bib.

 At X Games Aspen 2019, on just five days of training coming off an ankle-tweak, Mark added to his growing legend with two incredible performances.

 First, on Friday night, he finished second in Big Air gifting the gold to Japanese spinner Takeru Otsuka with a stylish method on his final jump, presumably to save himself for his main event on Saturday.

 It turned out to be a good decision.
 In the Slopestyle Finals, on the last run, Mark dropped a 96.00 to move from fourth to first.

 It was his X Games medal number 17 – just one shy of Shaun White's all-time winter record.